 - To check your device’s region, open the Settings app and scroll down to select General.

-Another reason why you could be getting the Apple Pay error message is if your zip code was entered incorrectly in your payment information.
+Another reason you could get the Apple Pay error message is if your zip code was entered incorrectly in your payment information.

 - Open the Settings app and click on your name to bring up your Apple ID information to check your zip code.